Making energy storage count.

 Batteries and hybrid resources that can operate to maximize carbon abatement can also provide decarbonization benefits that are ignored by traditional MWh-based accounting.
 There is a better way to measure and incentivize clean energy resources.
 This paper proposes that customers, markets, and policymakers embrace the concept of Locational Marginal Emissions (LMEs) as a force multiplier for directing their clean energy program dollars to maximize carbon impact.

-How Would Carbon Contracts For Energy Storage Work?
+How Would Carbon Arbitrage Work for Energy Storage?

 Carbon contracts with batteries might provide corporations with an elegant solution to meet sustainability targets and decarbonize the electricity grid, which cannot be accomplished through renewable energy purchases alone.
 This paper examines the economic and carbon impact of compensating batteries for carbon reduction using detailed electricity emissions data and a carbon contract.